ppassmannpriv/ArticleImport/README.md

 ---

-This plugin will be able to parse XML Files and create articles based from the information provided by the XML.
+This plugin will be able to parse Files and create articles based from the information provided by the.
 This will be planable via cronjobs.

-version: 0.0.1
+version: 0.1.1

-Important todos:

-- Create an article with REST
-- Create an admin menu, so settings can be made
-- Parse XMLs to articledata and post them to the REST API
+So now we actually can import CSV files - XML will come soon.
+I do need some definitions of large CRMsystems and how their XML structure is build.
+Oh yeah I need to work on the backend menu.
+A lot of stuff needs to be made configureable.